donkeyofDeath/Conways_game_of_life/README.md

 ## Results

-The resulting dynamic can be seen in the Gif below.
+An example of resulting dynamic can be seen in the Gif below.
 The initial state was created by using a probability of 1/2 for a cell to either be alive or dead.
+The living cells are colored green and dead cells black.
 The grid contains 200 cells in x- and y-direction.

 <br>
 <br>